Chronic Wasting Disease (CWD)

 CWD was first found in Pennsylvania in captive deer in October of 2012, and in wild, free-ranging whitetails in early 2013.
 Brochure (PDF)

 CWD has since spread from those initial detection sites over a larger geographic area.
-Testing has detected the disease in all or parts of Adams, Armstrong, Bedford, Berks, Blair, Cambria, Centre, Clarion, Clearfield, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Indiana, Jefferson, Juniata, Lancaster, Lebanon, Mifflin, Northumberland, Perry, Snyder, Somerset, Union, Warren, and Westmoreland counties.
+Testing has detected the disease in free-ranging and/or captive deer in all or parts of Adams, Bedford, Blair, Cambria, Clearfield, Cumberland, Franklin, Fulton, Huntingdon, Indiana, Jefferson, Juniata, Lancaster, Lycoming, Mifflin, Perry, Snyder, Somerset, Warren, and Westmoreland counties.

 CWD is a serious and persistent threat to deer and elk across much of North America.
 And dealing with it will not be easy.
 There are many challenges involved in dealing with this disease, ranging from managing CWD in the face of political opposition to reaching a largely disengaged hunting community.

 Managing CWD in Pennsylvania is going to require a long-term commitment from the Pennsylvania Game Commission and its wildlife partners, including hunters and wildlife watchers.
 A